Report on company activities and property (ROCAP)

-If a subsequent period of notice you provide expires, you might then access ASIC’s LAP in the usual way: Liquidator assistance program.
+If a subsequent period of notice you provide expires, you might then access ASIC’s Request Assistance for External Administration form via the ASIC Regulatory Portal.

 Q: Is this the final and only version of the ROCAP?

 A: We intend revising the ROCAP periodically, with a Version 2 anticipated following industry feedback after a period of use.
-You may send your feedback to ROCAP@asic.gov.au.
 A further version of the ROCAP may coincide with any possible law reform that will facilitate lodgement of Part B with ASIC on a confidential basis.